ux-ui-pro/clicktone/README.md

 &#10148; **Usage**

-<sub>Class uses the Web Audio API, which supports many audio file formats: MP3, WAV, OGG, AAC and others.
-Please note that not all browsers support these formats.</sub>
+<sub>ClickTone uses the Web Audio API, which supports many audio file formats: MP3, WAV, OGG, AAC and others.
+Note that not all browsers support these formats.</sub>
 ```javascript
 const click = new ClickTone({
   file: './sound.mp3',